 This is the commission you will make when you sell Nu Skin products to customers at the retail price.
 You make the difference between that retail price and the wholesale price, which can be lucrative IF IT WORKS.

-Even to get preferred customers signing up under you is an uphill task, simply because the prices are too high.
+Even to get anyone signing up under you is an uphill task, simply because the prices are too high.

 Anyway Nu Skin does not even bother getting its distributors to try to make retail commission.
 Because there is simply no real market demand for their products.
 So they focus on teaching you to recruit people under you, called your downline, to form your own team.

-As you expand your team, you move up the ranks, and your commissions and bonuses increase too.
+As you expand your team, you move up the ranks, from Executive levels to Leadership levels, and your commissions and bonuses increase too.

-MLMs have a way of making their compensation plans so complicated that nobody can understand them (or maybe it’s just me and my very dense brain), when in fact they are hiding the conspiracy for the bulk of the earnings to go to the highest ranks.
+MLMs have a way of making their compensation plans so complicated that nobody can understand them (or maybe it’s just me and my very dense brain), when in fact they are hiding the conspiracy (my personal opinion) that the bulk of the earnings go to the highest ranks.

 So I never bother to go through their mind-boggling incentive structure.
 You just need to know, the higher the ranks you move up to, the more you earn.
 So the point is to keep recruiting and recruiting.